Military of ancient Nubia: War against Roman legions

-Meroitic forces fought numerous battles against Rome, some successful.
+Meroitic forces fought numerous battles against Rome, many successful.
 A peace treaty was eventually negotiuated between Augustus and Kushite diplomats, with Rome ceding a buffer strip along the southern border and exempting the Kushites from paying any tribute.

 The Roman conquest of Egypt put it on a collision course with the Sudanic powers of the southern regions.
 In 25 BC, Kushites under their ruler Teriteqas, invaded Egypt with some 30,000 troops.
 Kushite forces were mostly infantry and their armament consisted of bows about 4 cubits long, shields of rawhide, clubs, hatchets, pikes and swords.

-The Kushites penetrated as far south as the Aswan area, defeating three Roman cohorts, conquering Syene, Elephantine and Philae, capturing thousands of Egyptians, and overthrowing bronze statutes of Augustus recently erected there.
-The head of one of these Augustian statutes was carried off to Meroe as a trophy, and buried under a temple threshold of the Candace Amanirenas, to commemorate the Kushite victory, and symbolically tread on her enemies.
+The Kushites penetrated as far south as the Aswan area, defeating three Roman cohorts, conquering Syene, Elephantine and Philae, capturing thousands of Egyptians, and toppling bronze statutes of Augustus recently erected there.
+The head of one of these Augustian statutes was carried off to Meroe as a trophy, and buried under a temple threshold of the Kandake Amanirenas, to commemorate the Kushite victory, and symbolically tread on her enemies.

 A year later, Rome dispatched troops under Gaius Petronius to confront the Kushites, with the Romans repulsing a poorly armed Meroitic force at Pselchis.
 Strabo reports that Petronius continued to advance- taking Premnis and then the Kushite city of Napata.
-Petronius deemed the roadless country beyond unsuitable or too difficult for further operations.
+Petronius deemed the roadless country unsuitable or too difficult for further operations.
 He pulled back to Premnis, strengthening its fortifications, and leaving a garrison in place.
-These setbacks did not settle hostilities however, for a Kushite resurgence occurred just three years later under the queen or Candace Amanirenas, with strong reinforcements of African troops from further south.
+These setbacks did not settle hostilities however, for a Kushite resurgence occurred just three years later under the queen or Kandake Amanirenas, with strong reinforcements of African troops from further south.
 Kushite pressure now once more advanced on Premnis.
 The Romans countered this initiative by sending more troops to reinforce the city.
-A decisive final campaign did not take place however but negotiations instead- with final outcomes that saw major concessions being granted to an enemy of Rome.
+Negotiations were held to end the conflict.